digao-dalpiaz/Dam/README.md

 ## How to install

-1 .First you need to install my HTLabel component.
+1. First you need to install my HTLabel component.
 Get it here: https://github.com/digao-dalpiaz/HTLabel

    This is a label with HTML formatting component.
 The messages uses this component to display formatted text.

 2. Open the package DamPackage in the Delphi.
 Then Build and Install.